Luchesius Modestini

 Luchesius Modestini, TOSF (also Luchesio, Lucchese, Lucesio, Lucio, or Luchesius of Poggibonsi) (c.
 1180 - 1260) is honored by tradition within the Franciscan Order as being, along with his wife, Buonadonna de' Segni, the first members of the Franciscan Order of Penance, most commonly referred to as the Third Order of St. Francis.

-He is honored in the Roman Catholic church as a Blessed.
+Many miracles are claimed to have occurred at Modestini's shrine in the Franciscan church at Poggibonsi.
+Pope Gregory X approved his beatification in 1274.

 Life

+Soldier and merchant

-Modestini was a native of the region of Poggibonsi, declared an imperial city in that period by Frederick II, Holy Roman Emperor, according to some accounts as having been born in the small village of Gaggiano, which lay on the major road between that city and Castellina in Chianti.
+Modestini was born in the area around Poggibonsi, which had been declared an imperial city in that period by Frederick II, Holy Roman Emperor.
+According to some accounts Modestini was born in the small village of Gaggiano, which lay on the major road between Poggibonsi and Castellina in Chianti.
 He was born around 1180-1182, making him a contemporary of Francis of Assisi.
-According to some accounts, as a young man he took up arms to serve in the Ghibelline army.
-Once stationed in Poggibonsi, which was experiencing a period of strong economic prosperity, he abandoned his military career and married a young woman of the city, Buona de' Segni—traditionally called Buonadonna.
-He then became a merchant, serving the large crowd of pilgrims who would travel along the road on which the city lay.
-His biographers state that, more than most merchants, he was so entirely and solely concerned with material success that he was generally reputed to be an avaricious man.
-His wife was said to be of a similar disposition.
+According to some accounts, as a young man he served in the Ghibelline army.

+Whilst stationed in Poggibonsi, which was prospering economically, he abandoned his military career and married a young woman of the city, Buona de' Segni—traditionally called Buonadonna.
+He then became a merchant, serving the many pilgrims who would travel along the road on which Poggibonsi lay.
+His biographers state that, more than most merchants, he was so entirely and solely concerned with material success that he was generally reputed to be avaricious, as was his wife.

+Conversion

-At some point Modestini had a moment of conversion and realized how foolish it is to strive only for worldly goods.
-He began to practice works of mercy and to perform his religious obligations with fidelity.
-After Luchesius had put on the gray tunic or religious habit of a penitent, he rapidly advanced in holiness.
-He practiced ascetic austerities: often fasting on bread and water and sleeping on the hard floor.
+At some point Modestini had a moment of conversion and realized how foolish it was only to strive for worldly goods.
+He began to practice works of mercy and to perform his religious obligations faithfully.
+He put on the gray tunic or religious habit of a penitent, rapidly advancing in holiness, often fasting on bread and water, sleeping on a hard floor or performing other ascetic austerities.

-With his wife joining him in following a life inspired by their faith, Modestini and Segni then had the option of separating and each entering a religious order.
+His wife joined him in this faith-inspired life, giving them the option of separating and each entering a religious order.
 This was an ancient and respectable way for husbands and wives to develop their spiritual aspirations, commonly practiced by married couples who felt a deep desire to follow God.
-Possibly on the recommendation of Francis, they chose to remain living as a couple.
+Possibly on Francis' recommendation they chose to continue living as a couple.
 In this they revived a way of sanctity for married couples.

-Since they had no one to care for but themselves, and Modestini feared that in conducting his business he might relapse into covetousness, he gave up his business entirely.
-He and his wife divided everything among the poor and retained for themselves only so much land as would suffice for their support.
-Modestini tilled this with his own hands and gave the bounty that was beyond their need to the hungry.
+Modestini gave up his business, as they had no family or children to care for and he feared that by returning to it he might relapse into covetousness.
+He and his wife divided everything among the poor and only retained enough land to support themselves - Modestini tilled this with his own hands and gave any surplus they did not need to the hungry.